PaulChang411/Portfolio/README.md

 My current M.S. thesis research focuses on **tail sequence design for LDPC-coded communication systems**, with applications in space communications.

+The research explores sequence design and signal processing techniques for improving communication performance in space communication scenarios.

 > 🚧 Research in progress.